Where the Wild Things Are: Adaptations

 In the 1980s, Sendak worked with British composer Oliver Knussen on a children's opera based upon the book.
 The opera received its first (incomplete) performance in Brussels in 1980; the first complete performance of the final version was given by the Glyndebourne Touring Opera in London in 1984.
 This was followed by its first U.S. performance in Saint Paul, Minnesota, in 1985 and the New York City premiere by New York City Opera in 1987.
 A concert performance was given at The Proms in the Royal Albert Hall in London in 2002.
-A concert production was produced by New York City Opera in spring 2011.
+A concert production was produced by New York City Opera in 2011.

+In 1981, the New England Dinosaur Dance Company turned the book into a dance piece with choreography by Toby Armour and music by Ezra Sims.
+The piece debuted at Boston's Wilbur Theatre on December 22, 1981.

 In 1983, Walt Disney Productions conducted a series of tests of computer-generated imagery created by Glen Keane and John Lasseter using as their subject Where the Wild Things Are.

+In the late 1990s the characters appeared in a series of commercials for BellAtlantic.

 In 1999, Isadar released a solo piano musical composition titled "Where the Wild Things Are" which appeared on his album Active Imagination, inspired by the Sendak book.
 The composition was revisited and re-recorded in 2012 on Isadar's album, Reconstructed, with Grammy winner and founder of Windham Hill Records, William Ackerman, producing.

+In 2002, the BBC produced a radio adaptation of the book, as part of their An Abominable Bestiary series.

 The 2005 Simpsons episode, "The Girl Who Slept Too Little", features a spoof of Where the Wild Things Are entitled "The Land of the Wild Beasts".

+In 2006, the United States Postal Service issued a postage stamp of the book as part of the sheet of stamps "Favorite Children's Book Animals".

-The live-action film version of the book is directed by Spike Jonze.
-It was released on October 16, 2009.
-The film stars Max Records as Max and features Catherine Keener as his mother, with Lauren Ambrose, Chris Cooper, Paul Dano, James Gandolfini, Catherine O'Hara and Forest Whitaker providing the voices of the principal Wild Things.
+A live-action film version of the book was released on October 16, 2009.
+Directed by Spike Jonze and co-produced by Sendak, the film stars Max Records as Max and features Catherine Keener as his mother, with Lauren Ambrose, Chris Cooper, Paul Dano, James Gandolfini, Catherine O'Hara and Forest Whitaker providing the voices of the principal Wild Things.
 The soundtrack was written and produced by Karen O and Carter Burwell.
-The screenplay was adapted by Jonze and Dave Eggers.
-Sendak was one of the producers for the film.
-The screenplay was novelized by Eggers as The Wild Things, published in 2009.
+The screenplay was adapted by Jonze in collaboration with Dave Eggers, who also novelized the screenplay as The Wild Things, published in 2009.

 In 2012, indie rock quartet alt-J released the song "Breezeblocks", inspired in part by the book.
 Alt-J keyboardist Gus Unger-Hamilton said the story and the song share similar ideas about parting with a loved one.
 "Breezeblocks" reached certified ARIA Gold status in Australia.